 model overview and implementation

-The analysis and work done in this project aims to improve on an existing Deep Q-Network reinforcement learning model which is available on Kaggle: https://www.kaggle.com/itoeiji/deep-reinforcement-learning-on-stock-data/notebook
+The analysis and work done in this project improves on an existing Deep Q-Network reinforcement learning model available here.

 The model divides the data set into the training dataset and the test dataset.
 The agent learns using the training dataset and is used to predict buy/sell/hold actions to maximize profits.